Lynching in the United States: Resistance by Southern white women

+Religious leaders

+Cardinal James Gibbons in October 1905 condemned lynching, calling it a blot on American civilization and against the teaching of Jesus Christ.

 Great Migration

-The rapid influx of Blacks during the Great Migration disturbed the racial balance within Northern cities, exacerbating hostility between black and white Northerners.
+The rapid influx of Blacks during the Great Migration disturbed the racial balance within Northern cities, exacerbating hostility between Black and white Northerners.
 The Red Summer of 1919 was marked by hundreds of deaths and higher casualties across the U.S. as a result of race riots that occurred in more than three dozen cities, such as the Chicago race riot of 1919 and the Omaha race riot of 1919.

 Federal legislation inhibited by the Solid South

-In 1900, as the 56th Congress considered proposals for apportioning its seats among the 45 states following the 1900 Federal Census, Representative Edgar D. Crumpacker (R-IN) filed an independent report urging that the Southern states be stripped of seats due to the large numbers of voters they had disfranchised.
-He noted this was provided for in Section 2 of the Fourteenth Amendment, which provided for stripping representation from states that reduced suffrage due to race.
-However, concerted opposition by the Southern Democratic bloc was aroused, and the effort failed.

-From 1896 until 1900, the House of Representatives with a Republican majority had acted in more than thirty cases to set aside election results from Southern states where the House Elections Committee had concluded that "black voters had been excluded due to fraud, violence, or intimidation".
-However, in the early 1900s, it began to back off, after Democrats won a majority, which included Southern delegations that were solidly in Democratic hands.
+At the turn of the century there was a concerted Republican effort to restrict the South's apportionment of seats and to set aside cases election results due to black disenfranchisement.
+These efforts failed.

 President Theodore Roosevelt made public statements against lynching in 1903, following George White's murder in Delaware, and in the 1906 State of the Union Address on December 4, 1906.
 When Roosevelt suggested that lynching was taking place in the Philippines, Southern senators (all white Democrats) demonstrated their power by a filibuster in 1902 during review of the "Philippines Bill".
 In 1903, Roosevelt refrained from commenting on lynching during his Southern political campaigns.

 Roosevelt's efforts cost him political support among white people, especially in the South.
 Threats against him increased so that the Secret Service added to the size of his bodyguard detail.

 From 1882 to 1968, "nearly 200 anti-lynching bills were introduced in Congress, and three of them passed the House.
 Seven presidents between 1890 and 1952 petitioned Congress to pass a federal law."
-None succeeded in gaining passage, blocked by the Solid South—the delegation of powerful white Southerners in the Senate, which controlled, due to seniority, the powerful committee chairmanships.
+None succeeded in gaining passage, blocked by the Southern Caucus — the delegation of powerful white Southerners in the Senate, which controlled, due to seniority, many of the powerful committee chairmanships.
 In 2005, by a resolution sponsored by senators Mary Landrieu of Louisiana and George Allen of Virginia, and passed by voice vote, the Senate made a formal apology for its failure to pass an anti-lynching law "when it was most needed".